 In this Osprey Aura AG 65 review, you will read about a great backpack which has received numerous design prizes in the past.
 It has been redesigned recently so this is the fifth generation of the Atmos-Aura ventilated backpack series.

 Key features & benefits

 - Flap Jacket feature for a leadless use.

 So this is a new 2018 version but there are no big changes here as I discussed in my previous text where I announced the arrival of the new series.
 This is still the same top-loading pack with the access underneath the lid and through the bottom compartment.
 The most visible difference is the inverted U-shape image on the front, as opposed to the O-shape image in the 2017 model.
 There seem to be some small variations in the mesh and padding, but this is nothing substantial.

 This is the best part of this complete series.
 The term Anti Gravity (AG) is used in describing this pack and it implies a continuous mesh which is in contact with the body on a large area so the weight is much better distributed and you avoid hot spots.

 The breathable tension mesh on the back is aimed at the best possible custom fit to your body.
 It continues as a seamless single peace throughout the back from the top, and to the lumbar area and around the hips which are typically the hot spots.
-So this is a unique system which incorporates the first ever fully ventilated hip belt.
+So this is a unique system that incorporates the first-ever fully ventilated hip belt.